adyjs/git-notes/README.md

 ## restore

 * meaning

-restore the operation you did on last step
+restore the changes has made in working directory and staging area, pretty like using $ git checkout for restore files.

 1) restore tracked file you delete